| Type: | Package |

 Value

-, with selected columns from the
+Returns a 'data.frame', with selected columns from the

-data frames, an extra integer column called
+btf and meta data frames, an extra integer column called

 Examples

-gridded_data <- gridding(BTsubset_meta, BTsubset_data)
+gridded_data <- gridding(meta = BTsubset_meta, btf = BTsubset_data)

 Plot slopes BioTIME